diaspora/api-documentation/_routes/posts.md

 ### Photos

-One or more photos could be attached to a post.
-Images are provided in multiple resolutions, so bandwidth usage can get optimized.
+One or more photos can be attached to a post.
+Images are provided in multiple resolutions, so bandwidth usage can be optimized.

 | Name   | Max. resolution   |
 | ------ | ----------------- |